 One of CleverType's standout features is the ability to create custom AI assistants for specific writing tasks:

-I've created assistants for different contexts - one for professional emails, another for creative writing, and a third for social media posts.
-Each has its own "personality" and writing style.
+I've created multiple assistants for different contexts—one for professional emails that keeps things formal but friendly, another for creative writing that suggests more vivid language, and a third for social media posts that helps with concise, engaging content.
+Each assistant has its own "personality" and writing style.
+The beauty is they learn from your preferences over time, becoming more personalized with use.

 CleverType's voice typing goes beyond basic dictation: